NadeemA23/Fit4ever/README.md

 The nav bar has site logo on top left with social media links on top right , which have been keptin the same colour scheme which also hover too.

 ## Footer:
-The footer is consistent with the nav bar using the same colour scheme with quick links which can be used to navigate to other site pages, the footer has similar hover effect.
+The footer is consistent with the nav bar using the same colour scheme with quick links which can be used to navigate to other site pages, the footer has similar hover effect.The footer contains social links too.

 # Home page contents: